jocoso/Rawr/README.md

 # Use

 Rawr is just a series of classes and interfaces that can be used to make a text-adventure game.
-To use just add rawr.jar into the classpath of your project.
+To use just add rawr.jar into the project's classpath.
 [Pending Documentation]